silvncr/qrs/README.md

 >
 > You can choose to display longer, tied words by enabling the `--doubles` setting.

+---

 ## Settings

 Upon being run from the command line, the program will automatically generate (or look for) a `qrs.json` file in the directory from which the command is run.
 This file contains the program's settings, which can be changed to suit your needs.

-When using qrs as a library, pass a `dict` with any of the following keys to a `Ruleset` to create a new instance.
+When using qrs as a library, pass any of the following args to a `Ruleset` to create a new instance.
 Here are all the currently supported settings:

 | | Setting | Shortcut | Default | Description |
 | :-: | :-: | :-: | :-: | :-- |